 Keywords are the foundation for a PPC ad campaign.
 You need to have a solid understanding of what keywords are and how to use them successfully in order to create a successful search ad campaign.
 In PPC ads, ad auction is a bidding system where advertisers look to bid on keywords that trigger their ads on SERP.
 Search engines run an auction between you and other advertisers who are bidding on those keywords, and the highest bidder wins.
 For e.g. you are a local dentist looking to promote an affordable dental service, then you should target keywords that people are searching, such as ‘budget dentist’ or ‘affordable local dentists’.

-Below is an example of a Search Advertising campaign:
+Below is an example of a Search Marketing campaign:

 Besides keywords, search engines also look at the quality score of an ad.
 Search engines have a complex algorithm that determines your ad quality score, which has a direct correlation on your success with search ads.
 The score is based on: